axtcsq/Tranquil/README.md

 * Leaderboard where top 3 scorers ranked by points are shown
 * Shows the amount of people who have already signed up
 ### Features Left to Implement
-* Have a clap button for people at leaderboard (similar to Instagram "like" button)
+* Have a clap button for the people shown in leaderboard (similar to Instagram "like" button)
 ## Technologies Used
 ### Website
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)